SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     }
     ```

-10. Now we add some buisness logic for reading and saving a business partner.
+10. Now add some buisness logic for reading and saving a business partner.
-   * Open the srv/processor-service.js file.
+   * Open the *srv/processor-service.js* file.
    * Set the `init` method to `async`

       ```js